 - You will be placed in a holding cell.
 When the jail is busy, you will have to wait a while to get processed.

-- You will answer some simple questions, such as what is your legal name, home address, birth date and contact person.
+- You will answer some simple questions, such as what your legal name is, home address, birth date and contact person.

 - Also, you will also be asked about your psychological and medical history.

 - You will be issued an inmate ID.

 - All personal property will be taken away from you and stored until you are released.

 - You will be allowed to make a phone call to call a member of your family, friend, or bondsman to arrange bail.